 Suggestive of mountain peaks and triangulation points, the central map is comprised of thousands of tiny triangles that were inspired by the glass roof of the British Museum.
 At a distance, they appear to merge with one another to form flat colours, while close up they provide a stunning intricate pattern.

 Like the fells themselves, the map is made of sturdy stuff.
-It’s printed by Ted Chau on heavy museum-quality archival stock using long life pigment inks – and heat-mounted on aluminium reinforced Kapa® board.
-It’s framed by Youdell’s in Kendal, while the pins are sourced from artisan pin-maker, Moore of Pennsylvania.
+It’s printed by Ted Chau on heavy museum-quality archival stock, using long life pigment inks – then heat-mounted on aluminium reinforced Kapa® board.
+It’s framed in the heart of the Lake District by Youdell’s of Kendal, while the pins are sourced from artisan pin-maker, Moore of Pennsylvania.

 Needless to say, we’re very proud of the result.